 3. NEF responds by acknowledging the notification to the SMF.

-4. The update in UDR triggers notification to the PCF(s) that have subscribed for notification.
-The PCF(s) sends PCC rule(s) with NEF information, Traffic correlation ID and common EAS IP address and/or Common DNAI, as part of traffic influence data to the SMF(s) with PDU Session(s) associated with the Traffic Correlation ID.
+4. The update in UDR triggers notification to the PCF(s) or NEF that have subscribed for notification.
+The NEF information, Traffic correlation ID and common EAS IP address and/or Common DNAI, as part of traffic influence data to the SMF(s) with PDU Session(s) associated with the Traffic Correlation ID is sent by PCF(s) via PCC rule(s) or by NEF.